pachara1337/pachara1337/README.md

-- 🔭 I’m currently working on **private software** that related to game
+- 💻 I’m currently working on **private software** that related to game

-- 💻 if you want to buy **private software** then contact me anytime